dilyn-corner/KISS-kde/README.md

 $ kiss i plasma-desktop # or plasma

-# Perhaps we start the dbus and udev services?
+# Start the eudev and dbus services for convenience
+# This is ultimately not necessary
 $ ln -sv /etc/sv/dbus  /var/service
 $ ln -sv /etc/sv/udevd /var/service